(Updated on August 25, 2021)

 This is a problem that tends to show other symptoms within a few miles of driving.

-If you see this light-colored smoke from the exhaust or engine (or if other drivers see it and wave you down), it is likely burning engine oil.
+If you see a slightly blue tinted smoke coming out of the exhaust or engine (or if other drivers see it and wave you down), it is likely burning engine oil.
 This can also be caused by a leak dripping oil into the hot metal but could be because of excess oil.

 3) Burning Smell